Getting Started

 - Real-time log streaming - Watch your container logs update in real-time with automatic scrolling

-- Multi-host management - Connect to multiple Docker daemons (local, TCP, or SSH) and manage them from one UI
+- Multi-host management - Connect to multiple Docker or Podman daemons (local, TCP, or SSH) and manage them from one UI

 - Advanced filtering - Search, filter by log level, and use regex to find exactly what you need

-- Container management - Start, stop, restart, and remove containers with a single click
+- Container management - Start, stop, restart, and remove containers, or operate on whole Compose stacks at once

 - Zero configuration - Works out of the box with sensible defaults

-- Optional authentication - Secure your instance or run it completely open
+- Optional authentication - Login sessions and scoped API tokens, or run it completely open

 Quick Start